 She said Mr. Trump has limited powers to call up the Guard and that using it for police duty goes beyond what the law allows.

-And she said the Defense Department didn’t have the power to call other states’ guardsmen in to help, either.
+She also said the Defense Department didn’t have the power to call states’ National Guard members to help.

 “The record in this case, including many of the amicus briefs filed, makes clear that there are strong views on both sides about whether these deployments represent good policy.
 But the court is only tasked with deciding whether defendants’ actions are lawful,” Judge Cobb wrote.